ahuacate/unifibuild/README.md

 <hr>

 # 1. UniFi Controller
-There is Proxmox UniFi-Controller LXC in our Homelab repository.
+A Proxmox UniFi-Controller LXC installer is available in our Homelab repository.

 # 2. UniFi System Settings
 Here we set you basic UniFi site (i.e home, location of site etc) preferences.